Is a °CoolBot Really as Efficient as a Conventional Compressor?

 Yes!
-20′ x 20′ installations are common for us and require the purchase of two, three or four 24K BTU air conditioners (each with a CoolBot).
-The number of A/Cs depends on cooler height, temperature goal, ambient temperature, and volume of product coming in the cooler.
+20′ x 20′ installations are common for us and may require the purchase of two, three or four air conditioners (each with a °CoolBot).
+The number of and size of the A/Cs depends on cooler height, temperature goal, ambient temperature, and volume of product coming in the cooler.

 We have done larger installations, up to 60′ x 40′.
 Please call or email us with the details of your cooler and conditions to help determine your cooling requirements.

 How do I build my cooler into a preexisting room in my house?

 The easiest way would be to leave the drywall in place and add rigid foam insulation on top.
 Use at least 2 layers of Styrofoam insulation, stagger the seams, and be sure to seal the corners tight.
 Sheet rock and Batt insulation will mold if condensation forms on either of them.
 Use caulk and spray foam on every gap, crack, or seam to prevent air from leaking through.

 The R value of the existing insulation counts when you’re building a cooler in a corner of an already insulated room.
 Add enough insulation to equal R25.

 Can I build a duct system for the heat exhaust?
 What about a duct system for the cold air?

 We highly recommend against building any sort of duct work around the system.

 The area behind and on the sides of the air conditioner where the heat is exhausted needs to be free and clear of interference.
 Obstructions will cause the compressor to overheat and shut off.
 Check your owners manual, but a medium sized air conditioner will need at least 2 feet of ventilation around the back.